A Lattice Boltzmann Method for Non-Newtonian Blood Flow in Coiled Intracranial Aneurysms: Abstract

 \section{Abstract}

-{ Intracranial aneurysms are the leading cause of stroke.
+{ Intracranial aneurysms are the leading cause of hemorrhagic stroke.
 One of the established treatment approaches is the embolization induced by coil insertion.
-However, the prediction of treatment and subsequent changed flow characteristics in the aneurysm, is still an open problem.
-In this work, we present an approach based on patient specific geometry and parameters including a coil representation as inhomogeneous porous medium.
-The model consists of the volume-averaged Navier--Stokes equations including the non-Newtonian blood rheology.
+However, the prediction of treatment and subsequent changed flow characteristics in the aneurysm is still an open problem.
+In this work, we present an approach based on a patient-specific geometry and parameters including a coil representation as inhomogeneous porous medium.
+The model consists of the volume-averaged Navier--Stokes equations for a non-Newtonian blood rheology.
 We solve these equations using a problem-adapted lattice Boltzmann method and present a comparison between fully-resolved and volume-averaged simulations.
 The results indicate the validity of the model.
 Overall, this workflow allows for patient specific assessment of the flow due to potential treatment. }

 \keywords{Lattice Boltzmann method, non-Newtonian flow, coiled aneurysms}